Dr. Daniel S. Papp - President

-Perry-Johnson has enjoyed a 25-year communications career that spans public, investor and media relations, launched after early success in print journalism and commercial and cable television.
+Ms. Arlethia Perry-Johnson has enjoyed a 30-year communications career that spans public, investor, media and university relations, launched after early success in print journalism, as well as broadcast and cable TV.

-Perry-Johnson launched her professional communications career as a junior in college, working as a general assignments reporter for the New Pittsburgh Courier.
-Moving from print to television, she worked as an assistant to the producer for "PM Magazine/Los Angeles" and as a co-anchor for a live cable television public affairs program, "On Cable Tonight," in Memphis, Tenn.
+Ms. Perry-Johnson began her professional career as a junior in college, working as a general assignments reporter for The New Pittsburgh Courier.
+She moved from print to television, and next worked as an assistant to the producer for "PM Magazine/Los Angeles," and as co-anchor for a live cable TV public affairs program, "On Cable Tonight," in Memphis, Tenn.

-Perry-Johnson joined the public information department at Penn State University Park as a writer/editor in 1984.
-In 1987, she was promoted to director of university relations at Penn State Great Valley in suburban Philadelphia.
-She continued her career in increasingly responsible positions, serving as director of media and external relations at Rutgers, The State University of New Jersey; as manager of national (and investor) media relations for the Tennessee Valley Authority; and as executive director of the news bureau at Virginia Commonwealth University, where she was responsible for new operations on the academic and medical campuses.
+Ms. Perry-Johnson joined the Public Information Department at Penn State’s University Park campus as a writer/editor in 1984.
+In 1987, she was promoted to director of university relations at Penn State Great Valley (in suburban Philadelphia).
+She continued her career in increasingly responsible positions, serving as director of media and external relations at Rutgers, The State University of New Jersey; manager of national (and investor) media relations for the Tennessee Valley Authority; and as executive director of the news bureau at Virginia Commonwealth University, where she supervised news operations on both the academic and medical campuses.

-Perry-Johnson also wrote as a freelance writer, contributing to such publications as the Philadelphia Inquirer, the Cincinnati Enquirer, the Philadelphia Tribune, Black Issues in Higher Education and other outlets.
+As a freelance writer, Ms. Perry-Johnson has contributed to such publications as The Philadelphia Inquirer, The Cincinnati Enquirer, The Philadelphia Tribune, Black Issues in Higher Education and other outlets.

 Flora B. Devine